zzby610/openvla/README.md

 ## Fine-Tuning OpenVLA via LoRA

+**(2025-03-03 Update: We recommend trying the new OFT recipe for fine-tuning OpenVLA to produce faster and more successful policies.
+See project website [here](https://openvla-oft.github.io/).)**

 In this section, we discuss fine-tuning OpenVLA using Low-Rank Adaptation (LoRA) via the Hugging Face `transformers` library, which is recommended if you do not have sufficient compute to fully fine-tune a 7B-parameter model.
 The main script for LoRA fine-tuning is `vla-scripts/finetune.py`.
 (If you instead wish to do full fine-tuning, please see the